 Jesus also explained that desiring something illicit in our minds is a transgression of God’s law even if we don’t act on the thought: “You have heard that it was said to those of old, ‘You shall not commit adultery.’
 But I say to you that whoever looks at a woman to lust for her has already committed adultery with her in his heart” (Matthew 5:27-28).

 So it is vital to keep our minds and hearts clean and pure.
 This means a Christian should avoid any kind of entertainment that would cause him or her to desire to violate God’s law and way of life.

 In the first century, the apostle Paul corrected Christians in Corinth for, as we might say it today, “hanging with the wrong crowd.”
-He told them: “Do not be deceived: ‘Evil company corrupts good habits.’
-Awake to righteousness, and do not sin; for some do not have the knowledge of God.
-I speak this to your shame” (1 Corinthians 15:33-34).
+He told them: “Do not be misled: ‘Bad company corrupts good character.’
+Come back to your senses as you ought, and stop sinning; for there are some who are ignorant of God—I say this to your shame” (1 Corinthians 15:33-34, New International Version).

 These Christians were spending time with people guided by wrong values and acting in wrong ways; this severely and adversely affected them.
 Bad examples were crowding God out of their lives, and Paul said it was shameful.

 Wise Solomon warned: “Make no friendship with an angry man, and with a furious man do not go, lest you learn his ways and set a snare for your soul” (Proverbs 22:24–25).
 The people with whom we spend time affect us.
 Whether we believe it or not, we come to resemble them.